googleapis/google-cloud-dotnet/docs/root/guides/cleanup.md

 ## gRPC-based APIs and channels

+Clients are thread-safe, and in general we recommend using a single instance across a whole application unless you particularly need different settings for some clients.

 gRPC uses the concept of a *channel* between your application and the service implementing an API.
 This consists of a network connection and some unmanaged resources which handle its status and multiplex the requests and responses on it.

 Most of the time, you don't need to worry about cleaning up the unmanaged resources from the C# client libraries.
+If you use multiple client instances created in an entirely-default way, a single gRPC channel will be shared between all instances.

 If you want to handle this explicitly, you can do so by creating channels yourself and shutting them down in an orderly fashion.
 For